In no specific order.

 Concept Design of a Floating Home: Adapting to Sea Level Rise in the California Bay Area

-Cities including San Mateo, San Rafael, and San Jose in the California Bay Area are at risk of increasing occurrences of inundation in the next century from climate-change-induced rises in sea level.
+Rising sea levels resulting from global climate change present a significant risk to coastal populations.
+The California Bay Area in particular is identified as a housing risk hotspot because of the density of the population facing exposure to chronic inundation by the year 2045.
 The objective of this thesis is to develop a concept design for a floating home that offers Bay Area residents survivability that cannot be attained from a traditional land-based home.
-A secondary area of interest will be the incorporation of sustainable and green features to limit environmental impact and ensure home sustainability.
+An additional area of focus will be the incorporation of green features to limit environmental impact and ensure home sustainability.